phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Does the sim build without errors?
 - [ ] Does the sim start up? (requirejs and built versions)
 - [ ] Does the sim experience any assertion failures? (run with query parameter 'ea')
-- [ ] Does the sim pass a scenery fuzzer test? (run with query parameter 'fuzzMouse')
+- [ ] Does the sim pass a scenery fuzzer test? (run with query parameter 'fuzzMouse&ea')

 **Strings**
 - [ ] Are there any unused strings in the English strings file?
 Note that this is detected automatically by `grunt build`, you don't need to manually check.